 In fact, it usually takes about six missed payments in a row before a debt gets sent to a collection.
 When you miss about six payments consecutively:

-- Once the debt is sent to a collector (in-house or third-party), any conversation between you and the collector must adhere to the guidelines of the FDCPA.
+Once the debt is sent to a collector (in-house or third-party), any conversation between you and the collector must adhere to the guidelines of the Fair Debt Collection Practices Act.

 It’s good to note that if you’re speaking with someone from the credit card company and it’s been a while since you made a payment, ask if you’re talking to the regular account payment department or the collections department – it matters!